Can't Extend Volume or Extend Volume Not Available in Windows Server 2022? (3 Fixes)

 Other Information

-Sometimes, when using an SSD or hard drive, the 'Extend Volume' option in the Disk Management tool may be greyed out.
+Sometimes, when using an SSD or hard drive, the 'Extend Volume' option in Disk Management may be greyed out.
 But why does this happen in Windows Server 2022?
-Let's look at the possible reasons:
+Here are the possible reasons:

 1. No unallocated space is available on the disk.